 Inventory merging

 Merging inventories is initiated by an update to an inventory item.
-This feature is optional and turned on per customer - let us know if you want it turned on/off!
+This feature is on be default and can be turned off per your organization needs - please let us know if you want it turned on/off!
+This is available if you have accidentally split inventory, or in general for inventory that you

 This video shows how merges take place within the application: